CrunchyData/postgres-operator/README.md

 #### Connection Pooling

-Use [pgBouncer](https://access.crunchydata.com/documentation/pgbouncer/) for connection pooling
+Use [pgBouncer][] for connection pooling

 #### Node Affinity

-Have your PostgreSQL clusters deployed to [Kubernetes Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) of your preference
+Have your PostgreSQL clusters deployed to [Kubernetes Nodes][k8s-nodes] of your preference

 #### Scheduled Backups

-Choose the type of backup (full, incremental, differential) and [how frequently you want it to occur](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/disaster-recovery/#scheduling-backups) on each PostgreSQL cluster.
+Choose the type of backup (full, incremental, differential) and [how frequently you want it to occur][disaster-recovery-scheduling] on each PostgreSQL cluster.

 #### Backup to S3

-[Store your backups in Amazon S3](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/disaster-recovery/#using-s3) or any object storage system that supports the S3 protocol.
+[Store your backups in Amazon S3][disaster-recovery-s3] or any object storage system that supports the S3 protocol.
 The PostgreSQL Operator can backup, restore, and create new clusters from these backups.

 #### Multi-Namespace Support

-You can control how the PostgreSQL Operator leverages [Kubernetes Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) with several different deployment models:
+You can control how the PostgreSQL Operator leverages [Kubernetes Namespaces][k8s-namespaces] with several different deployment models:

 - Deploy the PostgreSQL Operator and all PostgreSQL clusters to the same namespace
 - Deploy the PostgreSQL Operator to one namespaces, and all PostgreSQL clusters to a different namespace
-- Deploy the PostgreSQL Operator to one namespace, and have your PostgreSQL clusters managed acrossed multiple namespaces
+- Deploy the PostgreSQL Operator to one namespace, and have your PostgreSQL clusters managed across multiple namespaces
 - Dynamically add and remove namespaces managed by the PostgreSQL Operator using the `pgo create namespace` and `pgo delete namespace` commands

 #### Full Customizability